 Facebook is hot, hot, hot, both literally and figuratively.
-The social media giant opened a data center in Luleå, Sweden, less than 100 miles south of the Artic Circle, specifically because of the cold climate.
-The Luleå data center draws in the area’s cold air to cool down the 290,000 square foot facility, reducing demand on the massive building’s hydropower system.
+The social media giant opened a facility in Luleå, Sweden, less than 100 miles south of the Arctic Circle, specifically because of the cold climate.
+The Luleå draws in the area’s cold air to cool down the 290,000 square foot facility, reducing demand on the massive building’s hydro power system.

 Google’s Facility in Hamina, Finland

-Another server powerhouse, Google, looked north to open a data center too.
+Another server powerhouse, Google, looked north to open one too.
 Google chose Hamina, Finland, which is located directly on the Gulf of Finland.
-The facility uses the Gulf’s ice cold water to cool the thousands of servers located inside.
+Also the facility uses the Gulf’s ice cold water to cool the thousands of servers located inside.

-Swiss company SIAG Secure Infostore looked within the country’s own borders for data center locales.
-The company has two data centers located under the Swiss Alps.
+Swiss company SIAG Secure Infostore looked within the country’s own borders for ideal locales.
+The company has two facilities located under the Swiss Alps.
 The facilities are former military bunkers and are often referred to as the Swiss Fort Knox.
 The difference is, they protect digital treasures instead of gold.

 Microsoft Goes Deep

 Microsoft is experimenting with an underwater data center.
 Though, not live yet, the company is hoping to build a data center deep underwater where it can use cold ocean water to keep the facility cool.

 California may soon see a floating data center off the Port of Stockton.
 Also, Nautilus Data Technologies is working hard to try and open a floating center on a barge to, again, use seawater to keep servers running cool and save money on energy costs.